dullhunk/whats-the-story-learning-glory/index.md

 ## So, What is the Story?

-So, what is the story?
+So, what is the story, learning glory?

 * With over 40,000 `students` studying at the University of Manchester, it is not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review
-* As a `research` intensive Russell Group University, it is not surprising to see the word `research` appear so frequently either, on average nearly 16 times in an annual review, this aligns closely with the vision the University has of itself
+* As a `research` intensive Russell Group University, it is not surprising to see the word `research` appear so frequently either, on average nearly 16 times in each annual review.
+This aligns closely with the vision the University has of itself and its core values
 * There are lots of `students` and lots of `research`, but what happened to `teaching` and `learning`?
 Mentions of `teach` and `learn` are much less frequent, between ten and twenty times less frequent than `research`, when averaged over a ten year period.
 This is disappointing for anyone involved in teaching and learning.
 Is there a mismatch between the vision and the reality?
-* Why are core values not reflected in annual reviews?
+* Why are core values not reflected better in annual reviews?
 How much of a mismatch exists between our words and our actions as a University?
     + Could it be that not much teaching takes place?
     + Perhaps there isn't any learning going on?
     + Are teaching and learning are overlooked?
     + Undervalued?
 Misunderstood?
     + Not considered newsworthy?
     + Difficult to find stories to write about?
+    + Not what readers want to read about?
     + Maybe learners are not telling their stories?
     + Could teachers be too busy to tell their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
+See Reference [1]
     + Words like [scholarship](https://www.staffnet.manchester.ac.uk/umitl/resources/scholarship-toolkit/) are equally rare and `pedagog*` appears exactly zero times in a decade.
     + Why is this?
 What is going on?
+Are we missing something?
 * We'll leave these interesting questions as an exercise for the reader to answer.
 What do you think?

 Any queries, comments or suggestions about this article can be emailed to `duncan.hull` @ `manchester.ac.uk`

-## References: The Data Behind the Stories
+## References

+1. Hull, Duncan (2025) _Where Have All the Papers Gone?
+Priming the pump of pedagogical publishing in Europe_ in Proceedings of the 9th Conference on Computing Education Practice (CEP '25), Page 35, Association for Computing Machinery (ACM), New York, DOI:[10.1145/3702212.3702224](https://doi.org/10.1145/3702212.3702224)
-Table 1 below summarises and links to the data used in Figure 1.
+2. Table 1 below summarises and links to the original data used in Figure 1.

 | [YEAR](https://github.com/dullhunk/cdyf/issues/995) / `WORDS` | `STUDENT*` | `LEARN*` | `TEACH*`  |  `RESEARCH*` |